Star Wars Jedi Knight II: Jedi Outcast: Release

-Jedi Outcast shipped on March 26, 2002.
+Jedi Outcast shipped on March 26, 2002, and was released on March 28, 2002.

 The game's SDK was released on April 22, 2002.
 This included a level editor, map compiler, model viewer, and shader editor and viewer.
 Since its release, hundreds of mods have been submitted to sites such as FileFront.
 A 66 MB demo of the game was released on May 10, 2002, featuring the same level shown in an incomplete form at E3 2001, which did not feature in the final version.
 Two patches were subsequently released: version 1.03 and 1.04.

 At E3 2002, LucasArts announced that Jedi Outcast would be released on the GameCube and Xbox.
 On May 31, 2002, LucasArts and Aspyr announced that a Macintosh version of the game would be released.
-The Mac version was released on November 5, 2002, and the Xbox and GameCube versions on November 19 in North America and three days later in Europe.
+Developed by Westlake Interactive, a version for Mac OS X was released on October 28, 2002.
+The Xbox and GameCube versions were released on November 19 in North America and three days later on November 22 in Europe.

 On November 15, 2006, LucasArts announced that Jedi Outcast would feature with Star Wars: Battlefront, Star Wars: Empire at War, Star Wars: Knights of the Old Republic, Star Wars: Republic Commando and a 14-day trial of Star Wars Galaxies in a compilation release entitled Star Wars: The Best of PC.
 It was released during the 2006 holiday season.

 A Nintendo Switch and PlayStation 4 port was announced on September 4, 2019; with a release date of September 24, 2019.